CS571-S26/p70/AboutMe.md

 ### Multi-Page Interface

-The application includes multiple routed pages:
+The application is structured as a multi-page experience:

 - **Home** – introduction and overview
-- **Playground** – interactive experimentation
-- **Models** – explanations and model selection
+- **Explore** – browse concepts and topics
+- **Concept Detail** – learn a specific concept
-- **Gallery** – saved experiments and presets
+- **Visualizer** – interactive experimentation
-- **Wiki / Glossary** – expandable explanations of ML concepts
-- **Settings** – accessibility and UI preferences
+- **Settings** – accessibility and preferences

-Navigation is handled through React Router.
+- **About** – project description

+Users follow a guided learning flow:

+Explore → Concept Detail → Visualizer

 ---